 Having carefully considered the responses received, we wrote to objectors in May 2021 asking if they would like to withdraw their comments as the council feels the issues raised have been satisfactorily addressed.

-You can read our full responses in the following report document.
+You can read our full responses in the Stopping up report (PDF,956.63KB)

 Any outstanding representations after 28 days will be submitted to the Secretary of State for Transport's office for determination.